design-for-fff-hero

 Avoid sharp corners

-Sharp corners can be modelled in CAD, but the print may warp.
+Sharp corners can be modeled in CAD, but the print may warp.
 Increasing the area of the surface in contact with the bed will decrease the likelihood of the warpage.

 sharp-corners